 On the research side, we will continue our Internet cartography efforts, improving our IPv4 and IPv6 topology mapping capabilities, and our ability to measure and analyze interdomain congestion.
 We will also continue development our of Internet Topology Data Kit (ITDK) data sets, but shift our focus to simplified versions of the data and visual interfaces that are easier for researchers to use.
 We will undertake a new project that studies topological weaknesses from a nation-state security and stability perspective.
 We will explore implications of these analysis for network resiliency, economics, and policy.
-Among our new collaborations is an interdisciplinary project to model and design an ecosystem for market-mediated software defined communications infrastructure at the wireless edge.
-And in the intersection between research and infrastructure, we will start a new research project that explores an ambitious new way of designing measurement infrastructure platforms to facilitate broader deployment and sharing of nodes across scientific experimenters.
+And in the intersection between research and infrastructure, we will collaborate on a new research project that explores an ambitious new way of designing measurement infrastructure platforms to facilitate broader deployment and sharing of nodes across scientific experimenters.

 As always, we will lead and participate in tool development to support measurement, analysis, indexing, and dissemination of data from operational global Internet infrastructure.
 Our outreach activities will include peer-reviewed papers, workshops, blogging, presentations, educational videos, and technical reports.